PriyankaGeeta/Eye-Exercise/README.md

 You will see 2 eyes on your screen.
 You will have to move mouse pointer in random direction.
 The Eyeball will move wherever the mouse pointer moves.

 ## How to Run:
-Download the ZIP file by clicking the CODE from the Github repository https://github.com/PriyankaGeeta/Eye-Exercise.
+Download the ZIP file by clicking the CODE from the [Eye-Exercise Github Repository](https://github.com/PriyankaGeeta/Eye-Exercise).
 Double click on the Index.html file and run that in your browser.

 ## Roadmap of future improvements:
 I am planning to add a blinking eyelid when the mouse pointer is outside the blue zone, the eyelid will close.